 “Our overall objective is to maintain sustainable employment to the candidates that we support.
 Our retention rates for ex-offenders via Fresh Start during 2015 is 78%, which we are very proud of”

-Greggs have a question on their application form.
-They word it very clearly and refer people to guidance on how to answer it accurately.
+Greggs have a question about convictions on their application form.
+It’s clearly worded and refers people to guidance on how to find out if their conviction is unspent.

 Find out more about the work inclusion programmes at Greggs.

 Read the latest posts about Greggs.